Fokoue22/CLOUDFORAMTION-TEMPLATE/CodeBuildAndCodePipeline/Readme.md

  - App-build CodeBuild project for running scripts and commands to build the application
  - App-deploy CodeBuild Project for running scripts and commands to deploy the application
  - Required IAM roles for the codebuild to create logs in cloudwatch and s3, create objects in s3, and create reports

+## fullcd-codepipeline-template.yml

+This template deploys the pipeline which is triggered on a commit to main.
+It has 3 stages

+1. app-build stage - executes the app-build CodeBuild job
+2. Manual approval stage - requires manual approval
+3. app-deploy stage - executes the app-deploy CodeBuild job